 The Bank of England (BoE) has been consecutively raising interest rates since December 2021, and the UK is now dealing with some of the largest rises in almost 15 years.
+While it has held at 5.25% now, many are still feeling the crunch.

 All of this is part of the battle to control soaring prices and inflation, and we’re sure you have a lot of questions about how this could impact you.
 To help you navigate this confusing period, we’ve put together a set of helpful resources.
 First, let’s discuss how we got here and what it means.